malhajar17/ex_fl/experiments/running-a-simple-training-job/README.md

 An Interactive Training Session allows you to connect to a Training Environment runtime on FCS and run your both training and prediction or inference scripts directly from this environment.
 This is a great way to test your scripts and experiment with different hyperparameters without having to create multiple Training Jobs per configuration change.

-You will find the guide on how to run an Interactive Training Session in the [FlexAI Cloud Services Documentation](https://docs.flex.ai/guides/interactive-training).
-You'll need to use the `fcs-experiments` repository as `--source` and pass the `gpt2-tokenized-wikitext` dataset you pushed earlier as `--dataset`, unless you want to leverage the Interactive Training Session's compute resources to [manually pre-process the dataset](#manual-dataset-pre-processing).
+You will find the guide on how to run an Interactive Training Session in the [FlexAI Documentation](https://docs.flex.ai/cli/guides/interactive-training/).
+You'll need to use the path for the `flexaihq/experiments` repository as your `--repository-url` and pass the `gpt2-tokenized-wikitext` dataset you pushed earlier as `--dataset`, unless you want to leverage the Interactive Training Session's compute resources to [manually pre-process the dataset](#manual-dataset-pre-processing).

 ### Manual Dataset Pre-processing